ibm-cloud-docs/virtual-servers/faq_servers_general.md

 If the root or administrator password to your server is suddenly not working, check the following items.
 If necessary, use the instructions to start rescue mode and reset your password.

 * Are you copying and pasting the password?
 If not, try to.
-Also, paste the password in a notepad to make sure that no spaces are accidentally copied with the password.
+Also, paste the password in a notepad to make sure that no spaces are copied with the password.
 * If the server has cPanel, it's possible that cPHulk blocked your IP address due to failed logins.
 You can access the server by using the KVM or IPMI and allowlist your IP address.
 Use cPHulk with "/scripts/cphulkdwhitelist" followed by your IP address.
 * Has someone recently tried to change the password for the server by modifying the password in the {{site.data.keyword.cloud_notm}} console?
 Changing the password in the {{site.data.keyword.cloud_notm}} console changes what you see as the password.
 It doesn't change the server password.
 If so, you can contact [Support](/docs/get-support?topic=get-support-using-avatar) and they can usually recover the original, working password.
 * You might need to start into rescue mode to reset your password.
 For more information, see [Rescue mode](/docs/virtual-servers?topic=virtual-servers-launching-rescue#launching-rescue).